Assistant Professor, General Faculty; Associate Director of Writing Across the Curriculum

 Class Schedule: MWF 11-11:50, 12-12:50

 Ph.D., English (Rhetoric and Composition), Texas Christian University, 2018

 M.F.A., Creative Writing (Nonfiction), University of South Carolina, 2011

 editorial theories and practices; Writing Across the Curriculum and professional/public writing; writing pedagogies; digital humanities

 “Rhetorical Decipherment and Its Archaeological Implications for the Recovery of Women in the History of Rhetoric: A Note on the Bronze Age Women of Linear B from Pylos.”
 Co-authored with Richard Enos and Natasha Robinson.
-Advances in the History of Rhetoric (forthcoming, 2020).
+Journal for the History of Rhetoric (Mar.
+2020).

 “Going Professional: Writing Centers’ Challenges and Possibilities in Working with Emerging Online Professional Graduate Student Programs.”
 WLN Journal.
 (Mar./April 2019).